100 years on - Tips for employees to resolve issues of equal pay

 - Obtain evidence about the market rate for your job and speak to female colleagues who may be able to help you or join you in raising this issue so you are not alone.

 - Speak to a male colleague who is doing the same job and ask them if they are willing to disclose how much they are being paid.
 Employers may say that pay rates are confidential but it is not unlawful to talk about salaries.

-- Speak to your employer informally to find out if there is a reason why a male college is being paid more than you.
+- Speak to your employer informally to find out if there is a reason why a male colleague is being paid more than you.
 An employer may have a legitimate reason for a different pay structure such as performance or market rates for the job when the person was recruited so it is important to check.

 - Consider some form of mediation service if you are unable to resolve the matter through a formal grievance process.

 Women hopefully do not have to be imprisoned to obtain equal pay as the law has been in place since the 1970’s.
-It is important for business to attempt to reach a resolution because a happy working environment is a more productive working environment.
+It is important for business to attempt to reach a resolution because a happy fair working environment is a more productive working environment.

 This is not legal advice; it is intended to provide information of general interest about current legal issues